What's the problem?

 Why do these constants appear?

-Can we cook up more?
-Are they present only in parabolas and circles?
-I mean.. take a square of side length \(L\) if you take a ratio of perimeter \(4L\) divided by diagonal \(\sqrt{2}L\) is always \(\frac{4}{\sqrt{2}}\).
+Can we make more constants like this?
+Are they special to circles and parabolas?
+For a square of side length \(L\), the ratio of perimeter \(4L\) to diagonal \(\sqrt{2}L\) is always \(\frac{4}{\sqrt{2}}\).

 First, what is a parabola?